Step 1 - Given Equation:

 Step 2 - Dividing Both Sides:

-If we divide both sides of the equation by St (the asset's current price), and then multiply both sides by a tiny amount of time dt, we get dSt/St = μ * dt or (1/ St) dt This equation is important because it links how the percentage change in the asset's price relates to the drift μ and the tiny time step dt.
+If we divide both sides of the equation by \( S_t \) (the asset's current price), and then multiply both sides by a tiny amount of time \( dt \), we get:

 Step 3 - Solving the Differential Equation: